 - Write dated notes about the discussion.

-The second progressive discipline step is usually a written warning.
+The second step is usually a written warning.

-- Give written warnings only for the most serious and/or repeat violations.
+- Give written warnings only for the most serious or repeat violations.

 - Use the appropriate form or format for the written violation.